|Pepperstone Pros||Pepperstone Cons|

 Pepperstone Social Trading Platforms

-ZuluTrade is one of the leading Social Trading platforms.
-Pepperstone facilitate clients who want to hook up their account the ZuluTrade service.
+ZuluTrade is one of the leading Social Trading platforms and comes as part of the Pepperstone package.
 As with AutoTrade, there are no management / performance fees and ZuluTrade provides traders with a true Social Trading experience.
 Users are able to share and discuss trading ideas or general market conditions.

 Having a variety of Social/Copy Trading platforms is something of a plus-point for Pepperstone.
 Some brokers don’t offer the service at all.
-Being able to operate with different third parties doesn’t negate the risks involved but at least there is a selection of providers to choose from.
+Being able to operate with different third parties doesn’t negate the risks involved and Pepperstone score highly by offering a selection of providers to choose from.

 Crypto Trading with Pepperstone